Tamborrada: Formation

 Formed in 1934, the Gaztelubide association's contingent serves as the official band for the opening ceremony while the band of the Union Artesana association closes the celebrations.
 By 2015-16 and 2023 the former was joined by the Coro Easo in singing the San Sebastian March.

 Overseas commemorations

-Given San Sebastián's status as one of the two cities chosen to be the European Capital of Culture for 2016, it is no surprise, however, that Wroclaw, Poland, the other ECC city, has begun celebrating the festival as well in 2015 - as the Wroclaw Tamborrada.
+Given San Sebastián's status as one of the two cities chosen to be the European Capital of Culture for 2016, it is no surprise, however, that Wrocław, Poland, the other ECC city, has begun celebrating the festival as well in 2015 – as the Wrocław Tamborrada.
 The 2016 event even had Polish Armed Forces bands in attendance.
 Just like in San Sebastián, children also take part in the event as well.